-The tax team at Moskowitz, LLP represents individuals and business from throughout the United States and abroad with the full range of tax issues, including obtaining tax refunds and penalty abatement.
+The tax team at Moskowitz, LLP represents individuals and businesses from throughout the United States and abroad with the full range of tax issues, including obtaining tax refunds and penalty abatement.

 * Formerly called the State Board of Equalization (BOE)